 In the event of there being a lean winter and a lack of snow to cover the entirety of our route this trip will go ahead.
 Snowshoes are an aid to hiking in winter and if we do not require them we will still enjoy a winter walking trip.

 We always aim to accommodate our guests in well-situated, clean, characterful, family run accommodation.
-All of our trips are based on two people sharing a bedroom, what we call a 'twin' meaning two single beds in one bedroom.
+All of our trips are based on two people sharing a bedroom, what we call a 'twin' means two single beds in one bedroom.
 If you are booking as a single traveller you will share with someone of the same gender.
 In many cases a single room is available for a supplementary fee, but these can be in short supply and require early booking.
 Note that it is very rare to have air conditioning in European mountain areas, and most bedrooms do not have this facility.
 If you have any questions about the accommodation please contact us.

 Our accommodation for these weeks is usually at the family run Hotel Aiguilles du Midi in the hamlet of Les Bossons in Chamonix.
 If our usual hotel is not available we will provide other accommodation of a similar standard.
 This year our January week will be based at the La Chaumière Mountain Lodge, Chamonix.